-Stuart is known for its peace and quiet.
-But there’s more to the area than that, here are some great options for those looking to have fun in Historic Downtown Stuart.
+Stuart is known for peace and quiet.
+But there’s more to the area than that, here are some great options for those looking for fun in Historic Downtown Stuart.

 Follow the boardwalk along the St Lucie River, taking in a great breeze; beautiful water; plenty of boats; and shops, restaurants, and parks along the way.
 Riverwalk is a relaxing opportunity to have some downtime.
 And, for those with families or grandchildren, there is a fun playground along the way.
 If you are new to Stuart, be sure to check out the Rock’n Riverwalk live music celebration every Sunday.